DukeRupert/lukaut/planning/BRAND.md

 - No thin lines that disappear at small sizes
 - No clip art or stock icon aesthetics
 - No "tech startup" clichés (swooshes, orbits, abstract nodes)
+- Avoid anything that feels like a "tech startup logo generator"

 ---